el20sw/MECH3895-Individual-Project/notable-results/Iteration3/Experiment1/details.md

 A number of observations can be made from the graph above:
 * Using the informed task allocation method shows an increase in the efficieny of the agents in exploring the pipe network.
-* The swarm was able to explore more of the environment more quickly when task allocation was informed vs naive task allocation.k
+* The swarm was able to explore more of the environment more quickly when task allocation was informed vs naive task allocation.
+* Informed task allocation further mitigates the limitations of the right-hand traversal rule than the basic task allocation method.